Kia Challenge: Kia Boys and thefts (2021–2023)

-A video was posted on TikTok on July 12, 2022, where the author uses a USB connector on a naked key slot and successfully hotwires a car.
+A video was posted on TikTok on July 12, 2022, where the author uses a USB connector on a naked key slot and successfully starts a car.
 This vulnerability exists on a type of ignition switch used in many Kia/Hyundai cars sold until 2021, which are not equipped with an immobilizer system.
 The video was taken down on July 25.